acenturyandabit/polymorph/docs/operators_general/subframing.md

 ## Requiremetns
 A subframing operator SHOULD (please):
-- Upon instantiating, check whether or not there are rects waiting for it in `core.operatorLoadCallbacks[container.id]`; and append them.
+- Upon instantiating, check whether or not there are rects waiting for it in `polymorph_core.operatorLoadCallbacks[container.id]`; and append them.
 - Otherwise, create its own rect on startup, and as necessary.
 - [STANDARD] Have a method `operator.tieRect(rectID)` to replace or append a given rect.

-To create rects, use `new core.rect()`.
+To create rects, use `new polymorph_core.rect()`.